grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/register-an-extension.md

 ### Best practices for adding components

-- **Use the props** - check what props the extension point is passing to the components and use them to implement a more tailored experience
+- **Use the props** - check what props the extension point is passing to the components and use them to implement a more tailored experience.
-- **Wrap your component with providers** - if you want to access any plugin specific state in your component make sure to wrap it with the necessary React context providers (e.g. for Redux)
+- **Wrap your component with providers** - if you want to access any plugin specific state in your component make sure to wrap it with the necessary React context providers (e.g. for Redux).
-- **Use the enum for Grafana extension point ids** - if you are registering a component to one of the available Grafana extension points, make sure that you use the [`PluginExtensionPoints` enum exposed by the `@grafana/data`](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/types/pluginExtensions.ts#L121) package.
+- **Use the enum for Grafana extension point IDs** - if you are registering a component to one of the available Grafana extension points, make sure that you use the [`PluginExtensionPoints` enum exposed by the `@grafana/data`](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/types/pluginExtensions.ts#L121) package.

 ### Register a component